Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Prior to that, it's always a good idea to let the company know we want a behavior change.
 Here are some ideas for doing that:

-Watch for results.
-If nothing happens or you don't like what does happen, write a followup letter and copy your local media.
-Copy their local media too.
+- Watch for results.
+If nothing happens or you don't like what does happen, write a follow-up letter and copy your local media.
+Copy the company's local media too.

-Then boycott.
-Use YouTube and related tools to encourage people to boycott with you.
+- Then boycott.
+Use YouTube and related tools to encourage people to join your boycott.

-Of course, if you don't want to do all that, you can just find another company to work for or buy your products from, and tell your friends why.
-But that takes a longer time for the company to figure out why people have stopped buying from them.
+- Of course, if you don't want to do all that, you can just find another company to work for or buy your products and tell your friends why.
+But that takes a long time for the company to figure out why people have stopped buying from them.

-* Special note - If you work for a company that pollutes and you've drawn their attention to it already from the inside, only to be ignored (or threatened) you have three main choices: Close your eyes to it, find another job, or become a key strategist for outside protestors.
-As a participant, you can let your team know who to contact, how they're impacting the company behind the public eye, and what strategies might work best.
+* Special note: if you work for a company that pollutes and you've drawn their attention to it already from the inside, only to be ignored (or threatened) you have three main choices: Close your eyes to it, find another job, or become a key strategist for outside protesters.
+As a participant, you can let your team know who to contact, how they're impacting the company behind the public eye, and what strategies might be most effective.

 Exposing the Worst Polluters